 - What’s the purpose of my life?

 - What happens after you’ve died?
-Is there a life after death?

 And I’m sure these questions only scratch the surface as there are a lot more in-depth questions people are scratching their heads on, day after day.

 What is so important to understand is that you will seldom – if not never – find a person knowing the all-engrossing truth about everything that is, was, and will be.
 Sure enough, there are many that have discovered pieces and fractions of it, but to see the big picture in its wholeness is simply not possible for most human beings, as of yet.
-Another point that I deem important to address is the fact that whatever another person considers to be their truth, doesn’t necessarily have to be your truth whatsoever.
+Another point that I deem important to address is the fact that whatever another person considers being their truth, doesn’t necessarily have to be your truth whatsoever.

-Furthermore, it is so crucial to understand that believes are highly dependent on the perspective and level of experience of a given person.
+Furthermore, it is so crucial to understanding that believes are highly dependent on the perspective and level of experience of a given person.
 If you would compare the descriptions of a thunder-storm by a modern day person and someone living in the 10th century, you would have two completely different stories, one involving modern day knowledge and science, the other one about gods and the like.
 A boringly normal lighter from our advanced society could become the idolized “lightening of the gods” of an Indian tribe living in the Amazonas, far away from civilization.

 The truth is within you!

-The astonishing thing is that the truth lies within you, it will always be with you everywhere you go and waits to be discovered, little by little, when the time is ready and you are capable of comprehending the meaning that comes with it.
 External sources can guide you, they can show you the direction, but ultimately it takes no outward things to discover what always had been centered within you.
 The question is:

 I. How to discover the truth within?